rosette-api/csharp/README.md

 In Visual Studios: search for the rosette_api package in Nuget(https://www.nuget.org/packages/rosette_api/) and follow the installation instructions.

-Using Nuget Command Line: `nuget install rosette_api`
+Using Nuget Command Line: `nuget install rosette_api.

 Basic Usage
 -----------